zhuorantan/teslausb/README.md

 This fork contains the following changes compared to the upstream [cimryan/teslausb](https://github.com/cimryan/teslausb):
 1. Supports Tesla firmware 2019.x
+1. Supports exporting the recordings as a CIFS share
 1. Supports automatically syncing music from a CIFS share folder
 1. Status indicator while running
 1. Easier and more flexible way to specify sizes of camera and music disks